 There will be three dissertation workshops to discuss general issues in dissertation writing.
-They will be run by Helen Thompson on:
+They will be run by Helen Thompson, date, time and location tbc.

-Monday 14th October, 5pm, Room 1 Lecture Block Monday 2nd December, 5pm, Room 1 Lecture Block Wednesday 29 January, 9am, SG1 ARB The first workshop will discuss research questions, how to frame the projects, and how to situate the projects in relevant bodies of literature.
-The second workshop will discuss writing.
+The first workshop will discuss research questions and how to situate those questions in relevant bodies of literature.
+The second workshop will discuss writing, including chapter structure.
 The third workshop will be an open session.